 Keep all plants, from ground level to 8ft height, trimmed.
 Let us know right away if taller trees need trimming, so we can take care of that for you.
 Remove debris and keep the landscaped areas free from weeds.
 If you have an irrigation system, make sure it works properly so your yard receives enough water and meets the landscaping requirements of the HOA.
 Be sure to test the system weekly, adjust sprinkler heads as needed to ensure proper coverage and to minimize overspray, and replace any broken sprinkler heads.

 Park only in the garage or driveway.
-Avoid parking in the street for more than a couple hours.
 If you have guests staying with you, request temporary street parking from your HOA.

 Most HOAs require written authorization before any improvements can be made to the property.
 If you want to make changes that involve paint, landscaping, or adding/removing anything that will be permanent or semi-permanent, please let us know.

 Keep your driveway free from car fluid stains such as oil, transmission, coolant, and others.
 Avoid leaving your garage door open for long periods of time.

 Place trash bins out on trash collection day and move them out of sight after they’ve been emptied.